mouse-reeve/recipes/markdown/mac_and_cheeze.md

 Make the sauce:
 - Combine broth and flour and whisk until dissolved.
-- Preheat a saucepan over medium-low heat.
-Add oil and garlic, and gently cook for about 2 minutes, stirring often to avoid burning.
+- Preheat a saucepan with 2 tbsp of olive oil over medium-low heat.
+Add garlic, and gently cook for about 2 minutes, stirring often to avoid burning.
 - Add thyme, salt, and pepper, and cook for another few seconds
 - Add broth, turmeric, and nutritional yeast, and raise the heat to medium
 - Whisk constantly for about 5 minutes; the sauce should bubble and thicken.